 Much of the success of the program is due to the school director, Ronit Cohen Matot, who initiated it and personally accompanied it throughout the year.
 Her support significantly contributed to the students' success.

 The program participants contributed greatly to the content they learned, and I am sure that they will use the tools they gained in the future.

 Attached Ze'ev's letter

-As part of the training, the teachers, which worked in teams, planned their own projects, and after the course they wrote reflections.
+As part of the training, the teachers worked in teams, planned their own projects, and after completing the course, they wrote reflections.